davidhariri/site/posts/2025/testing.md

 5. Use unit tests **sparingly** to test functions that have thorny logic.
 6. Keep your test suite fast to run, especially in CI.

-[^1]: [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) is a software development process that emphasizes writing tests before writing code.
+[^1]: [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) stands for Test-Driven Development and is a software development process that emphasizes writing tests before writing code.